-Are there any pathogens, heavy metals, antibiotics or hormones in your urine fertilizer?
+Are there any pathogens or heavy metals in your urine fertilizer?

 Pathogens